 You should also notify your child’s case worker if any member of your household is diagnosed with the coronavirus.

-For more information on what you can do to reduce the risk of getting sick or passing infections, see the South Australian Government's Stop the spread in SA page or the Department of Health’s protect yourself and others advice.
+For more information on what you can do to reduce the risk of getting sick or passing infections, see the SA Health's Stop the spread in SA page or the Department of Health’s protect yourself and others advice.

 Visit the SA COVID-19 website for up-to-date information about current travel restrictions and self-isolation requirements.